Gorski4123/openhiun.github.com/_posts/2013-11-15-php-session-on-aws.md

 I was digging over a month to getting php session work on Amazon Web Services Elastic Compute Cloud aka AWS EC2.
 It was make me crazy at that time but looking back (Like all digging thus) it's great jearney with quite simple solution.

-I was developing PHP social networking application on top of AWS EC2 with nginx, PHP-FPM and Elastic Beanstalk with typical LAMP stack.
-After I make some signup and signin feature, I try to both but failure.
+I was developing PHP social networking application on top of AWS EC2 with nginx, PHP-FPM and also Elastic Beanstalk with typical
+LAMP stack for testing.
+After I make some signup and signin feature, I try to both but failed.
 I really don't know why.

 Ths problem is permission.
 When you see php.ini file which contain whole configuration of your PHP with following commends,